kwat0308/pbmo/README.md

 ## Requirements
 - Python 3 or above
+- numpy and matplotlib modules in Python
 - C++11 or above
+- uBLAS library in Boost
 - A C++ compiler (g++, CLANG++, or Microsoft C++ compiler)

 ## Installation of user-defined Matrix module